vispz/psvishnu91.github.io/_posts/programming_notes/2022-12-13-graph-algorithms.md

   neighbours of `node`.
   * If the neighbour is in `done`, we continue
-  * If it's in `visiting` that is we were able to reach this neighbour earlier in the recursion we have found a cycle, immediately return `False`.
+  * If it's in `visiting` that is we were able to reach this neighbour earlier in the recursion stack we have found a cycle, immediately return `True`.
   * Otherwise we visit the neighbour.
-If the neighbour returns `False`, we immediately return `False`.
+If the neighbour returns `True`, we immediately return `True`.
   * If none of the neighbours have seen a cycle, then we simple move this `node` to the `done` set and return `False`.